Unlocking Potential of Google Sheets QUERY Function in Excel: 6 Examples

 💡 Formula Breakdown

 • ROW()-3: returns the current row number of the cell where the formula is entered, and subtracting 3 from it adjusts the row number to be relative to the range B4:E12.
-For example, if the formula is in row 4, the result of ROW()-3 would be 1, which corresponds to the fourth row (B4:E4) of the specified range.
+For example, if the formula is in row 4, the result of ROW()-3 would be 1, corresponding to the fourth row (B4:E4) of the specified range.

 Note: We have used absolute reference for the range $B$4:$E$12 so that the reference doesn’t change while dragging the formula.